 About the Author

-Common advice to writers is “write what you know,” so Frank’s life and mine have parallels:
+The protagonist in The Savior Trilogy is Frank McCoy, first and last name chosen to represent honesty and truth.
+Common advice to writers is, “write what you know,” so Frank’s life and mine have parallels:

 - Like Frank, I’m visually impaired and spent my first three years of school in a boarding school for the blind.

 - Like Frank, my father was transferred to Switzerland where I spent my high-school years.

 - Like Frank, I earned an MA in physics at Boston University then left after two years in their Ph.D. program.